emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 ### SR Curve ###

-An SR-curve represents the regular daily variation of magnetic activity.
+An SR-curve represents the Solar Regular (SR) daily variation of magnetic activity.
 During magnetically quiet periods the SR-curve is generally a smooth line that follows the form of the magnetic data.
 This curve represents the “non-K variation” of the data, and it is calculated for both the Horizontal Intensity (H) data and the Declination (D) data.

 The SR-curve is created by first making a least squares fit of straight lines to a sliding set of three MHVs to generate a series of intersecting lines.
 A cubic